-If I had to list one thing that has come out of this COVID-19 experience, I would have to point out the generation of some new terms.
-A few new ones that I've heard recently include:
+If I had to list one thing that has come out of these last few years, I would have to point out the generation of some new terms.
+An example would be something like:

 - Zoom-Bombing: When an unwanted person or hacker disrupts your Zoom video call inappropriately.